tsykoduk/greg.nokes.name/_posts/2007-03-02-on-global-warming.md

 <p>If you look at the <strong>theory</strong> about the gasses trapped in the permafrost, add in some basic albedo calculations, factoring the loss of ice (highly reflective to heat), the Earth just might become a pressure cooker.</p>

 <p>Will it?
 There is a chance.
 What is that chance?
 I dunno.
 Should we try and do something to stop it?
 I believe that we should.
 Should the government do it?
-That is an entire other question, but suffice it to say, since they are taking our taxes, I would rather see that money spend on alternative fuels/energy research then some of the other silly pork barrel projects that are running amok.</p>
+That is an entire other question, but suffice it to say, since they are taking our taxes, I would rather see that money spent on alternative fuels/energy research then some of the other silly pork barrel projects that are running amok.</p>

 <p>Current theories believe that Venus might have been earth like at one time, however due to several factors, dumped all of it's Carbon and <span class="caps">H20</span> into it's atmosphere in a horrific version of global warming.</p>